Polyethylene: Polar ethylene copolymers

+Reactions of polyethylene

 Crosslinking

 A basic distinction is made between peroxide crosslinking (PE-Xa), silane crosslinking (PE-Xb), electron beam crosslinking (PE-Xc) and azo crosslinking (PE-Xd).

 Shown are the peroxide, the silane and irradiation crosslinking.
 In each method, a radical is generated in the polyethylene chain (top center), either by radiation (h·ν) or by peroxides (R-O-O-R).
 Then, two radical chains can either directly crosslink (bottom left) or indirectly by silane compounds (bottom right).